4 Introduction: What is open source?

 • Firefox browser

-• The pandas data manipulation framework
+• The pandas data framework

 Often it is fairly hidden from end users.
 This can be because it is running on servers (and not installed by end-users), such as